- April 19, 2022

 Next, scan the eWallet QR code.
 This code will usually be on your smartphone screen, but some people prefer to print it out on paper and scan it.
 Either method will link your eWallet to the machine immediately after verifying your identity as the owner.

-At this point, all you need to do is wait for a maximum of 5 minutes for the corresponding amount of Bitcoin to appear in your eWallet.
-Once it does, you can log off the machine and walk away.
+The corresponding amount of Bitcoin will soon appear in your eWallet.
+You can log off the machine and walk away.
 You’re done!

 The Benefits of Bitcoin ATMs